We glamorize entrepreneurship. This can be seen in the things that we read, and that get covered in the

 One more credibility builder is venture capitalist backing; after all, getting piles of cash adds another element to the story, and journalists know that VCs do their homework and kick the tires pretty well before they invest in companies.

 However, more and more these days we are seeing startups burst onto the scene and the entry point is a crowdfunding platform and campaign, especially on Kickstarter.
 Crowd-sourced money raising can disrupt traditional methods of funding and launching companies; while the total funds raised may be less than with a major VC, more people have an incentive to spread the good word.
+There are many different crowdfunding platforms that someone can use, depending on what they need funding for.
+For example you might use charidy.com for fundraising for humanitarian non-profit causes, but most also have pages for individuals with personal goals.

 More recently, while we were working with a new client, the teams huddled to try to better understand why another company in the space was getting so much buzz.